Back to Blog

 Introduction

 This guide explains how images actually appear in AI search results, how generative systems interpret them, and what you can do today to make your visuals more visible, trustworthy, and reusable in AI-driven search environments.
+Image optimisation is one of the most direct levers you control — and why image optimisation is critical for SEO in 2026 applies even more strongly in an AI-first search landscape.

 Why Images Matter More in AI Search Than Ever